05 February 2014

 In response to increasing demand for limited liability partnership structures in Guernsey, and following the successful adoption of such structures in other jurisdictions, the States of Guernsey have recently approved draft legislation which introduces limited liability partnerships to Guernsey (the “LLP Law”).
 The draft law is expected to receive Royal Assent and come into force prior to July 2014, and Carey Olsen has already begun to advise clients on the potential uses and benefits of such structures to their business.

 This note briefly explains some of the key features of these new limited liability partnerships (“LLP”) and explores their potential uses.
-Further details of the new LLPs can be found in our full briefing note here.

 The key features of an LLP are that: